Supporting patients with serious mental illness via mobile phones

-Current management of serious mental illness is limited partly because symptom assessment is intermittent and conducted during consultation with clinicians who ask service users to recall symptoms up to a month earlier.
-This has led to problems with averaging, biased recollection and makes accurate assessment difficult.
+Current management of serious mental illness is limited, partly because symptom assessment is intermittent and conducted during consultation with clinicians who ask service users to recall symptoms up to a month earlier.
+This has led to problems with averaging and biased recollection, which makes accurate assessment difficult.

 The ClinTouch app circumvents these difficulties and was developed for use on Android smartphones to capture symptom data in real-time, once or several times daily.
 Technical development and field testing was funded by the Medical Research Council.